-Clinical data derived from the LIFTUPP database will be used to assess the breadth, depth and quality of the clinical experience for each student during their three clinical years.
-In order for each student to be deemed to be at the level of a "safe beginner" all of the minimum clinical recommendations (Appendix 1) must be achieved with more than 50% of the procedures being at LIFTUPP grade 4, 5 or 6 (including grade 3 for surgical extractions).
-In addition, no areas of concern in the last four months of clinics, as assessed by multiple evaluators, should have been raised by multiple evaluators.
+Clinical data derived from the LIFTUPP database will be used to assess the breadth, depth and quality of the clinical experience for each student during their three/four clinical years.
+In order for each student to be deemed to be at the level of a "safe beginner" all of the minimum clinical recommendations (Appendix 1) must be achieved with more than 50% of the procedures being at the LIFTUPP development indicator 4, 5 or 6 or in the case of surgical extractions 3 or above.
+In addition, in the six months prior to the sign up meeting (ie Oct '22 to March '23) concerns must not have been expressed on two or more occasions by two or more evaluators.